 Ephron imbues the film with a self-awareness that remains rewarding in spite of its contradictions.

 Seidelman’s attempts to provide positive, alternative representations of marginalized people and problems is overly ambitious.

 Sergei Loznitsa occasionally writes his ideas too explicitly in the film’s dialogue, though he makes up for this by deftly employing some ironic symbolism elsewhere.

-> The film is the cinematic equivalent of a teenager, making everything more melodramatic than it needs to be, and impatient with the subtle details of life.
+The film is the cinematic equivalent of a teen making everything more melodramatic than it needs to be.